cremyk/SWE40006-Deployment-Portfolio-Task-2/README.md

-# SWE40006-Deployment-Portfolio-Task-2

-# AWS Cloud Infrastructure & WordPress Deployment Automation
+# Deployment Activity 2: Deployment to the AWS cloud platform
 An automated, decoupled, and scalable multi-tier WordPress architecture deployed on Amazon Web Services (AWS).

 ---